Healing Strategies:

 • For women with painful breasts accompanying fibrocystic disease, iodine

-Investigation Project participants, depending on the kind of iodine agent used,
+participants, depending on the kind of iodine agent used, painful breast

-(10), and iodine improves fibrocystic disease, we at Breast Cancer Choices
+improves fibrocystic disease, we at Breast Cancer Choices propose studies to

-propose studies to see if iodine supplementation decreases the risk of getting
+see if iodine supplementation decreases the risk of getting breast cancer and

 Iodine and Breast Cancer